Teja-2006/calculator/README.md

 - 👓 Readable Code: We write code that even your grandma can understand.
 No cryptic spells here!

 - ⚡ Speed Boost: Our optimized code isn't just clean; it makes your website lightning fast!

+Certainly!
+Here's an improved version of your code with some emojis:

+## Tools Used 🛠️

+- **VSCode** : Get the ultimate code editing experience!
+Download it [here](https://code.visualstudio.com/ "Download VSCode")

+- **ChatGPT** : Harness the power of GPT for creating all your CSS code!
+Explore ChatGPT 3.5 (while 2023) [here](https://chat.openai.com/ "OpenAI Products") 🤖✨